ralf-boltshauser/next-app-starter/README.md

 ### Prio

 - [ ] paste a fancy dashboard from shadcn into the app route
+- [ ] make it full with on mac
+- [ ] tooltip btn
-- [ ] should be able to reach contact and about etc when signed in
+- [ ] should be able to reach contact and about etc when signed in?
 - [ ] SEO
+- [ ] think about how to add a blog / docs (should it be a separate app? or just a route? maybe zones?)
-- [ ] pnpm
+- [ ] find beautiful charting library, maybe shadcn has one
+- [ ] think about onboarding process that the user can go through and supply more data

 ### Backlog

+- [ ] build an actual app
+- [ ] implement onboarding system
+- [ ] proper mobile support
+- [ ] think about community features
+- [ ] add a blog
+- [ ] realtime updates
+- [ ] inline stripe checkout
 - [ ] internationalization
 - [ ] telemetry
 - [ ] proper dark mode for everything